Mohamed-Abotalb/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - Ninth C file is 8-24_hours.c, it prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

 - Tenth C file is 9-times_table.c, it prints the 9 times table, starting with 0.

+- Eleventh C file is 10-add.c, it adds two integers and returns the result.